 Other requirements for retirees moving to Ireland include having enough savings to cover the purchase of a home there, with the additional burden of pledging not to engage in employment or starting a business once they have relocated to Ireland.

 Becoming a citizen makes moving to Ireland an easier prospect.
 Several paths to citizenship are already in place for which you may already qualify.
 You can become an Irish citizen by descent if one or both of your parents (or grandparents) are Irish, irrespective of where you were born in the world.
 To claim your Irish citizenship, you must have your birth registered with the Foreign Births Registry.

 Naturalization is another option, yet one better suited for individuals who have already moved to Ireland as it requires living there for five out of the last nine years to be eligible to apply.
-Of course, you can always marry an Irish national (or form part of a civil union), but you would still have to initiate an application process similar to that for naturalization.
+Of course, if you married an Irish national (or formed part of a civil union), you would be eligible for naturalized citizenship but you would still have to initiate an application process after 3 years of residency in Ireland.